DANS-KNAW/easy-springfield/README.md

 * `DOMAIN` - (optional) the domain under which to add the video (must exist); if not specified: the default domain
 * `USER` - the user under which to add the video (must exist)
 * `COLLECTION` - the collection under which to add the video (must exist)
-* `PRESENTATION` - the presentation under which to add the video (must **not** exist; will be created)
+* `PRESENTATION` - the presentation under which to add the video (**must not** exist; will be created)
 * `TARGET-VIDEO` - (optional) the name of the video in Springfield; if not specified: the base name of `SRC-VIDEO`
 * `REQUIRE-TICKET` - whether an authorization ticket is required to play the video (`true` of `false`)

-The subcommand will print the XML directly to the standard output, so to use it you should redirect STDOUT to a file.
-The OK/error messages will not interfere, as they will be printed on the STDERR.
+The subcommand will print the XML directly to the standard output, so to use it you will have to redirect STDOUT to a file.
+The OK/error messages will not interfere, as they will be printed on STDERR rather than STDOUT.

 The subcommand can optionally check if the hierarchy in which to store the videos exists, as this is a precondition for subsequent successful processing by Springfield.
 Likewise, it can check if the videos